The Max Kade Distinguished Visiting Professorship

 GRMN 3610 Discourses of Post-War Literature: "Escape and Refugees – Perspectives in Contemporary German Literature"

-During the spring semester she teaches a graduate seminar and an undergraduate class.
-In April she will give the public lecture “Jewish Authors in the GDR - Historical and Literary Perspectives on a Controversial Subject”.
+During the spring semester of 2017, Dr. Schneider taught a graduate seminar and an undergraduate class.
+She also gave a public lecture “Jewish Authors in the GDR - Historical and Literary Perspectives on a Controversial Subject”.

 Academic Year 2015-16: Professor Dr. Norbert Eke, Universität Paderborn